 Our courses—featuring a diverse range of topics that provide a path to Honors level, advanced coursework as well as exposure to non-traditional subject matter—follow a spiral curriculum, where students revisit topics again and again with increasing sophistication.
 Students also regularly use technology to gain deeper insights into the mathematical relationships they’re studying.

 What better way to cement math skills and see how they help explain the world around us than by integrating mathematics with physics?
-Thacher’s science and math teachers have coordinated the freshman program so that the language, skills and applications across both disciplines are coordinated throughout the year.
-The entire freshman class engages in a lab all at once several times a year.
+Thacher’s science and math teachers have coordinated the ninth grade program so that the language, skills and applications across both disciplines are coordinated throughout the year.
+The entire ninth grade class engages in a lab all at once several times a year.
 Yes, a giant double-period lab in the gym with everyone: fun, learning, and practical applications at the same time.
 The experience creates truly memorable learning.

 Sophomore Through Senior Years